FAQs

 +-

-In Wave 4, children named by the respondents in the CH module cannot be linked directly to the SP and FT module.
+Yes, in general this is possible.
+The only exception here is Wave 4 in which children named by the respondents in the CH module cannot be linked directly to the SP and FT module.
 The reason is a change in the so-called list with relations that comprehends all persons of the respondents´ social environment.
 Information on persons receiving or providing social support or financial transfers from/to the respondents is based on this list.
-Unlike Waves 1 and 2 in which the list included up to 9 children, the list with relations in Wave 4 includes up to 7 social network members and just one 'other child' option.
+Unlike the other waves, the list with relations in Wave 4 includes up to 7 social network members and just one 'other child' option.
 Only those children named by the respondents as members of their social network are explicitly listed for the interviewer on the screen.
 It is thus not possible to specify children for questions on social support or financial transfers who are not named as social network members (for whatever reason).

 5.10 Why do the variables on whether natural parent is still alive (dn026_1 and dn026_2) contain so many missing values in Wave 4?